pedroblayaluz/strandings-RSC/README.md

 from
 [main\_code.r](https://github.com/pedroblayaluz/strandings-RSC/blob/master/main_code.R).

-The following is a description of the **analysis code structure**, executed in [main\_code.r](https://github.com/pedroblayaluz/strandings-RSC/blob/master/main_code.R).
+The following is a brief description of the analysis code structure, as run inside [main\_code.r](https://github.com/pedroblayaluz/strandings-RSC/blob/master/main_code.R).
 To see the results and get more detailed information please read the article at [link](www.google.com)